The-GitDeploy/core-config/README.md

 # core-config
 The basic config for GitDeploy.
-Fork this repository to get started.
+Use this template for your own configuration!

 # Docs
 The most up to date info on how to work with this, can be found here: https://the-gitdeploy.github.io/